Main

 Access to Highly Nutritious Foods

 By 2050, the global population is projected to reach 10 billion.
 Ensuring that people get the nutrition needed to live a healthy life and ensuring the quality of their food are major challenges facing the world.
-At Mitsui & Co. we are contributing to the sustainable supply of food by building an optimal supply chain from upstream to downstream, involving procurement, production, and logistics.
-We are promoting the creation of societies in which people can live affluently by improving nutrition through the reliable supply of food and providing products and services with high added nutritional value.
+At Mitsui & Co. we are contributing to the sustainable supply of food by building an optimal supply chain from upstream to downstream that includes procurement, production, and logistics.
+We are promoting the creation of societies in which people can live comfortably by improving nutrition through the reliable supply of food and providing products and services with high added nutritional value.

 Aiming to Provide Higher Value Healthcare Services

-We recognize that it is important to create a better tomorrow where people smile and live healthy, enriched lives.
-Medical expenditure is growing globally, alongside population growth in emerging countries, population aging in developed countries, and changes in disease patterns such as an increase in chronic disease patients accompanying economic development.
-With the increase in the number of people in middle-income-level groups and the COVID-19, health consciousness is increasing.
+We recognize that it is important to create a better tomorrow where people live happy, healthy, enriched lives.
+Medical expenditure is increasing globally, while emerging countries see population growth, developed countries experience aging populations, and changes in disease patterns—such as an increase in chronic disease patients—accompany economic development.
+With the increase in the number of people in middle-income-level groups and the advent of COVID-19, health awareness is increasing.
 There are growing calls for burgeoning medical expenditure to be brought under control and for digital technology to be used to a greater extent.
-We recognize trends toward achieving improvement of access to healthcare and the quality and efficiency of healthcare in each country and region, introducing more telemedicine services, changing healthcare through the use of digital technology such as healthcare data and AI, and further accelerating the shift to a focus on outcomes for optimizing medical expenditure and the expansion of services in the wellness field including non-illness and prevention.
-In accordance with such global trends, we will lead and accelerate the paradigm shift in healthcare from a treatment-based and hospital-centered to a prevention-based and individual-centered approach, and expand high-quality and efficient "Value Based Healthcare*".
+With improvements in access to and the quality and efficiency of healthcare in countries across the world, we expect the introduction more telemedicine services, healthcare changing through the use of digital technology such as healthcare data and AI, and a greater focus on outcomes for optimizing medical expenditure and the expansion of services in the wellness field including non-illness and prevention.
+In accordance with such global trends, we will lead and accelerate the paradigm shift in healthcare from a treatment-based and hospital-centered approach to a prevention-based and individual-centered approach, and expand high-quality and efficient "Value Based Healthcare*".

 Goals and Targets